 - Gently roll the meatballs in the flour; you’ll probably need about a cup.
 You may need to re-shape them before putting them onto a cookie sheet lined with wax or parchment paper.

-- When the meatballs are all made, get a large pan ready; I use a big, old cast-iron frying pan.
+- When the meatballs are all made, get a large pan ready; I use a big cast-iron frying pan.
 Fill it with a little less than 1/4 inch of oil.
 I use canola oil with a little butter tossed in for flavor.
 Bring it up to temperature over medium-high heat.
-When a drop of water splashed in the oil immediately sizzles away, drop the heat to medium and add the meatballs.
+When a drop of flour flicked in the oil immediately sizzles away, drop the heat to medium and add the meatballs.
 Do not crowd them.